1. 3DS Blog

 A virtual twin can represent a machine, a supply chain or a city plan.
 But a virtual universe goes further—it shows the bigger picture, including how decisions may affect people, resources and the environment over time.

-Virtual twins, supported by technologies like AI and machine learning deliver real-time insights and collaborative capabilities for solving complex challenges.
-By bridging digital innovation with physical systems, Dassault Systèmes is leading the way in creating Virtual Worlds for Real Life with the evolution of Virtual Universes.
+Powered by AI and machine learning, virtual twins enable collaboration and deliver real-time insights—unlocking new ways to solve complex challenges.
+By bridging digital innovation with physical systems, Dassault Systèmes is leading the way in creating Virtual Worlds for Real Life with the evolution of Virtual Univ+rses.

 Virtual universes are lenses through which we explore futures—tools that help us choose wisely, model responsibly and move toward outcomes worth inhabiting.
 It places the twin inside a living system of stakeholders, resources, policies and possible worlds.
 The virtual twin may simulate a machine, a supply chain or a city plan.
 But the virtual universe simulates the meaning and context of those models—the environment in which decisions echo, evolve and reveal their human impact.